 Q:The spleen is part of the human digestive system.
 True or False?

 A:False.
 The spleen is not part of the human digestive system.
-The spleen produces lymphocytes, filters the blood, is a major reservoir for blood, and destroys aged blood cells.
+The spleen is part of the hematological and immune systems.
+It has no role in digestion of food.

 Q:Emesis is the medical term for what?

 A:Emesis is the medical term for vomiting.
 It may or may not be accompanied by nausea.
 Antiemetic drugs are drugs that are used to treat nausea and/or vomiting.

 A:Acid reflux.
 GERD stands for gastro-esophageal reflux disease, a condition in which the liquid contents of the stomach back up (reflux) into the esophagus.
 Acid reflux is another term for GERD because the contents of the stomach usually are acidic; however, it is possible to have reflux of stomach content that is not acidic, especially in patients receiving drugs that suppress acid secretion by the stomach.

 A:The appendix contains a large number of lymphocytes and other cells of the immune system.
 These cells are an important source of antibodies, especially in infants and very young children.
 Later in life, other organs take over the production of antibodies.
 For that reason, the appendix can be removed with minimal if any effects on health.